-This soil is used mainly for crops.
-The potential for growing crops is high.
-Cotton and grain sorghum are the main crops, but corn and small grain are also grown.
+Some areas of this soil are still cultivated, but most areas are now in pasture.
+This soil has medium potential for production of crops, but it is limited for this use because the surface layer has been eroded away.
+Grain sorghum, cotton, and small grain are the main crops.
 The main objectives of management are controlling erosion and improving tilth.
-Growing crops that produce large amounts of residue or growing deep-rooted legumes help control erosion and maintain the tilth.
+Terracing and growing crops that produce large amounts of residue or deep-rooted legumes help control erosion and maintain tilth.

 This soil has high potential for pasture.
 It is well suited to improved bermudagrass, kleingrass, and King Ranch bluestem.
-Proper pasture management includes fertilization, weed control, and controlled grazing.
+Pasture management includes fertilization, weed control, and controlled grazing.